jonlpersson/ed-latimore/site/_posts/2022-03-08-losing-someone-you-love.md

 ## Recognize if you're not dealing with it

-There is a medical term to describe grief that lingers and becomes almost a delusion for the person experiencing it called complicated grief.<sup><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> It ranges from being unable to resume any life activities to being in complete denial that your loved one is gone.
+There is a medical term to describe grief that lingers and becomes almost a delusion for the person experiencing it called complicated grief.<sup>[3](#fn:3){: .footnote rel="footnote"}</sup> It ranges from being unable to resume any life activities to being in complete denial that your loved one is gone.

 Complicated grief is a sign that you are not coping with reality.
 Though many experience intense sadness during grief, depression is actually a sign that you are not coping well.
 For others, you may feel completely detached from a loss then have an explosion that is out of character for you.